 It’s situations like mine that undermine and ruin the chances that autistic people have in life.
 When you don’t take an interest in them you stop them from succeeding at getting a meaningful life.
 They end up becoming social pariahs with no people to network with and that leads to them living a lifetime of welfare dependency.
 Also having been in that situation as a person who was intimidated with anti-Semitic remarks I know what it’s like for a Jew to be denied their right to self-determination.
 It’s not fair that one group gets more advantages in life though selective prejudice that keeps the disabled in the cracks of society.
 If a school does not work for me then I won’t accept a third class education in a place like that.

 Having had that experience of a terrible school I struggled to sell myself to employers because I had no interpersonal skills or social skills training.
 I got patronised by people who expect me to get a job when I have nothing behind me and I had to redevelop and learn everything about autism myself and how it affects me.
-Had I known then what I know now, I would have gone to a school governor or to my Dad and had myself set up with a home schooling plan.
+Had I known then what I know now, I would have gone to a school governor or to a social worker and had myself set up with a home schooling plan.